How Community Reduces Customer Acquisition Cost for SaaS

 It does not eliminate ads.

-And when dependency decreases, CAC pressure becomes manageable.
+And when reliance decreases, CAC pressure becomes manageable.

 Community Improves Conversion Efficiency